|Nutritional Guidelines (per serving)|

-Place shrimp, squid, mussels, and in 4 different bowls of cold water with a little coarse salt added to each, and soak for 30 minutes.
+Place shrimp, squid, mussels, and small clams in 4 different bowls of cold water with a 1/2 teaspoon of coarse salt added to each and soak for 30 minutes.

-Drain the shrimp and rinse under cold running water, then shell them.
-Place the shrimp in a small bowl; put the shells in a small saucepan.
-Pour the cups cold water over shells, place the saucepan over medium heat, and simmer for 30 minutes.
-Strain the broth (it should yield about 1 cup), discard the shells, and set aside until needed.
+Drain the shrimp and rinse under cold running water, then shell and devein them.
+Place the shrimp in a small bowl and put the shells in a small saucepan.

 Add the shrimp to the pan with the squid and cook for 3 minutes.
-When the pasta is ready, drain it, transfer to the skillet with the mussels and clams, add the tomato sauce with the shrimp and squid, then mix very well and let cook for 1 minute more to all the pasta to absorb some of the sauce.
+When the pasta is ready, drain it and transfer it to the skillet with the mussels and clams.
+Add the tomato sauce with the shrimp and squid, then mix very well and let cook for 1 minute more to let the pasta to absorb some of the sauce.

-Transfer to a warmed serving platter, sprinkle the whole parsley leaves over, and serve.
+Transfer to a warmed serving platter, sprinkle with the whole parsley leaves, and serve.